merin86/arholma/README.md

 -   Front Page

-    - The front page mostly consists of the "hero" image with a strip of text that together wants to give the impression of calm and harmony on the island.
+    - The front page consists of the "hero" image with a strip of text that together wants to give the impression of calm and harmony on the island and a text box with information about the island.
 The color theme is matte, which also generates a calm impression for the user.
-    - The two buttons, placed directly below the image, create clarity for the user about what the website has to offer.
+    - The two buttons, placed directly below the text, create clarity for the user about what the website has to offer.

     ![Front Page](documentation/supp-images/front-page.jpg)